Jeff-Adler/stats-workbook/definitions.md

 ## Probability

 - Independent Probability: events whose probability of occuring are independent of each other
-- ex. chance youll get heads x (> 1) times in a row on coin flip
+- - ex. chance youll get heads x (> 1) times in a row on coin flip
-- simply multiply the probabilities together
+- - simply multiply the probabilities together
+- - Intersect: where two independent probabilities meet (= AND = &&)
+- - Union: where EITHER of two probabilities hold (= OR = ||)

+- Conditional Probability: probability of one event depends on outcome of another